seekrcentral/seekrflow/docs/getting_started.rst

     source ~/.bashrc

-OpenMM Forcefields (recommended; needed for parametrization)
+OpenMM Forcefields (recommended; needed for parameterization)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-If you wish to parametrize your molecular system with a common forcefield, such as AMBER FF14SB, GAFF2, CHARMM 36, OpenFF's SMIRNOFF, or espaloma, you will need to install the OpenMM forcefields package.
+If you wish to parameterize your molecular system with a common forcefield, such as AMBER FF14SB, GAFF2, CHARMM 36, OpenFF's SMIRNOFF, or espaloma, you will need to install the OpenMM forcefields package.

 .. code-block:: bash